emilsorheim/Moba-Wiki/Coding-of-occupation-and-industry.md

 ## Coding of mother's and father's occupation
 The Norwegian version (STYRK98) of ISCO-88 -International Standard Classification of Occupations compiled by International Labour Office (ILO) http://www2.warwick.ac.uk/fac/soc/ier/research/isco88 is used to code occupation.
-The standard have been adjusted to comply with Norwegian conditions.
+The standard has been adjusted to comply with Norwegian conditions.
 Statistics Norway is responsible for the
 Norwegian version (see http://www.ssb.no/emner/06/01/nos_c521/nos_c521.pdf and http://www.ssb.no/emner/06/yrke).
 Two variables have been generated based on occupation code: M_OCCU and F_OCCU.
 These consist of the first digit of the occupation code for the mother and the father.